shayanalibhatti/Sorting_data_on_multiple_processors/README.md

 # Sorting_data_on_multiple_processors
 In this Python repository, I sorted data using multiple processors via MPI4PY library.
 Multi processor processing is very important for parallel processing.

+First we install mpi4py in command prompt:

 '''
+mpi4py using pip install mpi4py
+'''

+Following is the explanation of the code:

+'''
 from mpi4py import MPI
 import math
+'''
 root = 0
 # Get all processors
 comm = MPI.COMM_WORLD